akhileshydv/Digit_Recognizer/README.md

 # Digit_Recognizer
-Submission of Digit Recognizer contest on Kaggle
+Submission of Digit Recognizer problem on Kaggle